RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

                 </video>
             </center>

-The next video shows the level of refinement that was used to simulate the tsunami with 4 AMR levels.
+The last video shows the levels of refinement created and destroyed by AMReX.
+Here we have used 4 AMR levels.
 The criteria yields visually a very good level of refinement near the shore and at the moving waves.
-The shore is preferred by the criteria as it has high waves and high velocity due to reflections.
+The shore is preferred by the criteria because it has high waves and high velocity due to reflections.

 .. raw:: html